aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 {{% /alert %}}

 Let's look at an example.
-The following image shows a Microsoft Word document with different types of content.
+The following image demonstrates a Microsoft Word document with different types of content.

 <img src="document-example.png" alt="document-example" style="width:700px"/>